 ssl_set_bio( &ssl, net_recv, &server_fd,net_send, &server_fd );

 We will replace net_recv with my_recv and net_send with my_send and havege_rand with notRandom. the second parameter will be null.
-This is what it looks like
+This is what it looks likessl_set_dbg( &ssl, my_debug, stdout );

 ssl_set_rng( &ssl, notRandom, 0 );